-View our current league projections
+View the league projections from last season.

 BSports developed an objective analysis that creates a performance rating for teams based on numerous data points and factors in previous performance.
 These rankings are not based solely on previous team performance however; they also factor in the importance of players and managers joining and leaving their clubs throughout the summer in a proprietary model built by Bloomberg Sports mathematicians and engineers.

 A great example of this is Monaco, who have moved directly from recently-promoted Ligue 1 club to a UEFA Champions League contender.
 The performance value of their new players (Falcao, Joao Moutinho and James Rodriguez) significantly increased Monaco’s value.
 More specifically Falcao’s move will be integral to Monaco’s ability to score goals; increasing their ‘Goals For’ tally, pushing them towards the top of Ligue 1 and challenging PSG for the title.
 These individual performance ratings are developed using the same methodology that powered our Power 50 ratings at the end of the 2012/2013 season.

 Once each team is given its Bloomberg Sports distinctive rating, we simulate each match of the season 100,000 times in order to provide an accurate projection for how each team will finish.
 The simulation eliminates ambiguity in the league table, and provides an accurate projection as a result of its large sample size.